ie-safebank/safebank-fe/docs/tdd-strategy.md

-# TDD/BDD Strategy
+# TDD/BDD Strategy 🧪

 ## 1. **Test-Driven Development (TDD)**

+Test-Driven Development (TDD) follows a cycle of:

-1. Write tests
+1. Write tests 📝
-2. Tests Fail
+2. Tests fail ❌
-3. Write Code
+3. Write code 🧑‍💻
-4. Tests Pass
+4. Tests pass ✅
-5. Refactor
+5. Refactor 🔄

-By following this cycle, our team was able to produce clean, maintainable code.
-This approach helped us catch bugs early in the development process, saving time, and ensuring that all feature requirements were met.

 ## 2. **Behavior-Driven Development (BDD)**

+We define system behaviors using the "Given, When, Then" format.
+This ensures shared understanding of the system behavior and aligns both developers and stakeholders. 🧑‍🤝‍🧑

 - We defined system behaviors in clear scenarios using the "Given, When, Then" format.
 This approach improved communication between developers and non-technical stakeholders, ensuring everyone had a shared understanding of the system's behavior.